 - Patients requiring pre-surgical X-Rays will be given a prescription and instructions to one of Stony Brook's Imaging Centers

-- A consultation with an anesthesiologist
+- Possibly a consultation with an anesthesia provider

 - Education and explanation about how to prepare for surgery and what to expect